Quantum spacetime from constraints: wave equations and fields

 describing the position of the system particle with respect to the reference $R$.
 To recover the time-dependent wave function that solves the Schrödinger equation~(\ref{eqS}), we simply write:

 where

-The central message we wish to highlight is that the entire relational structure of space is encoded in the field operators, which depend on the variable \( \xi \), and consequently in the states \( \ket{\xi} \), generated by the action of $\hat{\psi}^{\dagger}(\xi)$ on the vacuum.
-This is the key insight that the second-quantized formalism makes explicitly manifest.
+In this representation, the relational spatial structure is encoded in the field operators, which depend on the variable \( \xi \), and in the states \( \ket{\xi} \) generated by the action of $\hat{\psi}^{\dagger}(\xi)$ on the vacuum.

 To conclude this Section, we move to the case in which the kinetic energy of the reference subsystem \( R \) cannot be neglected, where the energy constraint reads:

 from which (together with constraint (\ref{2})) we obtain the wave function